-Lead/Copper: Action levels are measured at consumer's tap.
-90% of the tests must be equal to or below the action level; therefore, the listed results above have been calculated and are listed as the 90th percentile.
+Lead/Copper - Action levels (AL) are measured at consumer's tap.
+90% of the tests must be equal to or below the action level.

-Nitrate: Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
+Nitrate - Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
-If you are caring for an infant you should ask advice from your health care provider.
+If you are earing for an infant you should ask advice from your health provider.

-Radon: The State of Maine adopted a Maximum Exposure Guideline (MEG) for Radon in drinking water at 4,000pCi/L, effective 1/1/07.
+Radon - The State of Maine adopted a Maximum Exposure Guideline (MEG) for Radon in drinking water at 4000 pCi/L, effective 1/1/07.
 If Radon exceeds the MEG in water, treatment is recommended.
 It is also advisable to test indoor air for Radon.

-Total Coliform Bacteria: Reported as the highest monthly number of positive samples, for water systems that take less than 40 samples per month.
+Total Coliform Bacteria - Reported as the highest monthly number of positive samples, for water systems that take less than 40 samples per month.

-TTĤM/ĤAA5: Total Trihalomethanes (TTHM) and Haloacetic Acids (HAA5) are formed as a by-product of drinking water chlorination.
+TTHM/HAA5 - Total Trihalomethanes and Haloacetic Acids (TTHM and HAA5) are formed as a by-product of drinking water chlorination.
 This chemical reaction occurs when chlorine combines with naturally occurring organic matter in water.
+Compliance is based on running annual average.